Vyxal/Jyxal/docs/differences.md

 #### Overloads
 - lst a: vectorise
 - otherwise: `json.parse(str(a))`

 ----------------------

 ### `` Þd `` (Get/Set Dictionary/Map)

 Gets a value from a dictionary/map (if not present, 0) or sets a value in the dictionary/map

 #### Overloads

 - any a, lst b: `dict(b).get(a, 0)`
 - any a, lst b, any c: `dict(b)[a] = c`

-## Aliases
+## Node Aliases

-Aliases are a very powerful new feature in Jyxal.
-They allow you to reference digraphs in one byte.
-To use them, simply add a structure of the form `a|b` to the **start** of your program, where `a` is any digraph, and `b` is a single character.
-Any element previously assigned under `b` will be inaccessible to the program.
+Node aliases are a very powerful new feature in Jyxal.
+They allow you to reference any "program nodes" in a single byte.
+A program node is any expression that can be captured by the one element lambda.
+So `[aabbcc|c]` is a program node, and so is `Y`, and likewise `kA` is a program node.
+Node aliases are placed at the start of a file, and have the syntax `program_node+ '|' alias`, where "alias" is a single character.